butchland/butchland-machine-learning-notes/_posts/2020-05-30-accountabilities.md

 As part of making my accountabilities stick, I am publishing it publicly (just not searchable) so I can share my plan with my friends or study group mates and make myself accountable to them.

+**Update 6/26/2020:** I haven't been able to meet my deadlines lately and so I'm adding this to reflect my updated priorities and strategies -- in order to reduce my cognitive burden in maintaining schedules using this post to keep track of my targets, I've decided to just limit my deadline to the next thing I need to finish, and will just keep updating my deadlines for the next tasks on completion of the pending tasks.
+I'll try to keep my [accountability worksheet](https://docs.google.com/spreadsheets/d/1_tddHm4evJIwsfwEvh-T9RMqPVe115WlXOfr-iGj3cU/edit#gid=990074392) updated however, as its much easier to update that.
 ## My Goals

 My goal is to acquire both the theoretical foundations of Machine and Deep Learning as well the practical skills to apply deep learning to particular fields such as computer vision, natural language processing and tabular data, as these are probably the most accessible applications for me right now.